How to calculate intrinsic value (DCF)

 Free Discounted Cash Flow calculator

 To make life a bit easier for you we created an automated discounted cash flow spreadsheet which you can use to quickly calculate the intrinsic value of US listed companies.
 And the best thing is that all you have to do is fill in the ticker symbol and the spreadsheet will do the rest!
 The spreadsheet is powered by Google Documents.
 Simply click the button below and then click File > Make a copy.. to start using the spreadsheet from your own Google documents account.
-Create a Google account if you don't have one yet by clicking here.

 If you want a more elaborate explanation of the DCF model, as well as two other powerful models to calculate a company's intrinsic value, then download our free eBook here.
-If you want more advanced functionalities, you might consider our complete value investing spreadsheet.
+If you want more advanced functionalities, you might consider our PREMIUM value investing spreadsheet.

 * For this calculation we assume that the company and all its assets will be sold in year 10 at a free cash flow multiple of between 12 and 15.
 This is because it is impossible to predict the future, especially more than 10 years ahead.